mattcarlotta/alias-dirs/README.md

 aliasDirs({ alias: "$" })
 ```

 *WARNING*: This module will not play well with public or private npm `@` name-spaced packages.
 Aliasing with an empty string `""` or with the private `@` symbol is discouraged and not recommended as it may conflict with a `node_module` package.
 A warning will be shown if an empty string or `@` is used.
-If you want to supress warnings, then add `supressWarnings: true` property.
+If you want to supress warnings, then add `suppressWarnings: true` property.
 As such, use at your own risk.

 ## Ignore Directories